phipsgabler/probability-ir/README.md

 So my idea was to just combine all that into an IR-like syntax.
 This amounts to writing down a directed graphical model with deterministic and stochastic nodes, named random variables, generalized to programs (i.e., you can have dynamic structure due to branching and recursion).

+A model in this kind of format then defines an abstract and uninterpreted parametrized density joint density function over its trace (as given through the unified name set) and return value, factorized into primitive statements and blocks.

+## Choices of syntax

 One of the nice properties of probabilistic programs is that logically, random variables already behave like SSA form -- you can only assign them once.
 But in something like Turing, assigning to "complex" ones, i.e., arrays, needs to be implemented by mutation of actual data structures, and that annoyed me a lot recently.

 What I would like to have is a SSA language with a semantics in mind that gets rid of this need, by allowing you to use "complex names", that are unified as needed.
 In essence, this works like a structural equation model in SSA form, extended with control flow, e.g. the following fragment